LiveRamp/reslang/docs/reference.md

 You can specify (or override) the example / format string of any type.
 For instance, the following will override the usual url format:

     location: url "https://gcs.google.com <- put files here!"

+## Default values for attributes

+You can specify a default value for any attribute, and that will be inserted into the correct point in Swagger.
+Only attributes of primitive type can have defaults.

+Here is a simple example:

+    structure Struct3 {
+        a: double
+            default = 123.9
+        b: int output
+            default = 20
+        c: date default = "12/20/1990"
+        f: boolean
+            default = true
+    }

+You can use doubles, integers, booleans and strings.
+Any complex types such as uuids or datetimes are specified using string defaults, see above.

 ## Difference between PUT and PATCH